Going to the dentist is something everyone tries to avoid. Dentist visits are associated with pain, anxiety and huge bills.

 Remember that these prices include the procedure and possibly an X-ray.
 There may be additional charges if you need dental crowns and/or follow-ups.

-Affordable Root Canal Procedures
+Typical Root Canal Procedures

 If you need a root canal procedure, you may be faced with a serious budget problem.
 Such procedures aren’t cheap and, depending on certain factors, can reach up to $2,500.
 While not everyone has an extra $2,500 to spend, teeth issues are serious and quickly progress.
 This means that they mustn’t be ignored.